jlguenego/circle/doc/GettingStarted.md

 ### Using a web component

 Just put it in the code, anywhere in the `<body>`.
 Or inside another web component.
 Web component can embed other web components.
-So an web app is like a tree of web components (like Angular, React, etc.).
+So a web app is like a tree of web components (like Angular, React, etc.).
 The root of the tree is called the *root web component*.

 For instance: